Edum-favour/stock-performance-analysis-h1-2025/README.md

 This dashboard isn't just an analytics project, it's a structured guide built for investors who already understand the stock market matrix.

-Investors with high to moderate risk tolerance can explore the top performing stocks based on the return breakdown chart, selecting picks that align with their investment goal.
+Investors with moderate to high risk tolerance can explore the top performing stocks based on the return breakdown chart, selecting picks that align with their investment goal.

-However, more risk-averse investors can explore top stocks in the custom scoring model.
-These aren't just ranked by return, they are also evaluated for risk, stability, value and overall performance.
+However, more risk-averse investors can explore top stocks from the custom scoring model, which goes beyond returns to evaluate risk, stability, value and overall performance.

 That said, no dashboard replaces due diligence.
-Behind every high score lies a business with real operations and risks.
-Investors should still conduct thorough research, reviewing detailed financial statements, assessing internal efficiency, understanding external risk factors and validating valuation metrics before making any investment  decisions.
+Behind every high score lies a real business with operations, opportunities and risks.
+Investors should still review financials, validate assumptions, and assess market conditions before making investment decisions.